 DeBary Golf Club - Another good bargain

-Sugarloaf Mountain - What a shame.
-This course has now closed due to the struggling economy.
+Former 1st choice - RIP = Sugarloaf Mountain - What a shame.
+This course has now closed.
 It had opened just as the Great Recession began and was intended to be a private upscale residential community.
-I hope someone buys it and figures out a way to keep it going.
 Sugarloaf has more elevation changes than any course in Florida.
 Wide sand based fairways and a roughly hewn natural feel.
 It was lots of fun to play even as conditioning slowly deteriorated..

 Click on a picture below to enlarge and see captions.